Kazmirchuk/nats-tcl/CoreAPI.md

 Converts an ISO timestamp (as used by the NATS wire format, e.g. 2022-11-22T13:31:35.4514983Z) to integer milliseconds since the epoch (note possible rounding of fractional seconds).
 ### nats::msec_to_isotime *msec ?tz?*
 Converts integer milliseconds to an ISO timestamp in the given timezone (default UTC).
 The local time zone can be specified as `:localtime` (see the [Tcl reference](https://www.tcl.tk/man/tcl8.6/TclCmd/clock.html#M78)).
 Note that the time zone designator is not included in the returned string.
-### nats::metadata *message*
-Specific to [JetStream](#JsApi.md).
-Returns a dict with metadata of the message that is extracted from the reply-to field.
-The dict has these fields:
-- stream
-- consumer
-- num_delivered
-- stream_seq
-- consumer_seq
-- timestamp (ms)
-- num_pending

-Note that when a message is received using `stream_msg_get`, this metadata is not available.
-Instead, you can get the stream sequence number and the timestamp using the `nats::msg` ensemble.
 # Error handling
 Error codes are similar to those from the nats.go client as much as possible.
 A few additional error codes provide more information about failed connection attempts to the NATS server: ErrBrokenSocket, ErrTLS, ErrConnectionRefused.